Origin of the Moon: 2011

-In 2011, it was theorized that a second moon existed 4.5 billion years ago, and later had an impact with the Moon, as a part of the accretion process in the formation of the Moon.
+In 2011, it was theorized that a second moon existed 4.5 billion years ago, and later had an impact with The Moon, as a part of the accretion process in the formation of The Moon.

 2013

-One hypothesis, presented only as a possibility, was that the Earth captured the Moon from Venus.
+One hypothesis, presented only as a possibility, was that Earth captured The Moon from Venus.

 2017

-Uranium–lead dating of Apollo 14 zircon fragments shows the age of the Moon to be about 4.53 billion years.
+Uranium–lead dating of Apollo 14 zircon fragments shows the age of the Moon to be around 4.53 billion years.

 2020

 A team of researchers of the Miniature Radio Frequency (Mini-RF) instrument on NASA's Lunar Reconnaissance Orbiter (LRO) spacecraft concluded that the Moon's subsurface may be richer in metals, like iron and titanium, than scientists had believed.

 In July 2020 scientists report that the Moon formed 4.425 ±0.025 bya, about 85 million years later than thought, and that it hosted an ocean of magma for substantially longer than previously thought (for ~200 million years).